cyverse/operation-sanity/readme.md

 Alternatively, the script can be used as a guidebook for running each step of the test suite individually.
 Open run.bash in a text editor and manually copy each step into the command line.
 You'll have to manually change the `$PROCESSES` variable to the number of processes you want to run, usually 2-4.

 ### Reference:
+To launch a bunch of instances specified by GUID and name:
+`behave features/launch-by-guid.feature`

 To run a single feature:
 `behave features/launch.feature`